ideadapt/puppeteer-html-to-pdf-converter/README.md

 If the request was successful the response will be an HTTP attachment, i.e. a binary stream of the PDF data.

-If one of the parameters was invalid the request will look something like:
+If one of the parameters was invalid the response will look something like:
 ```
 {
     "success": false,